A comparison of nonlinear extensions to the ensemble Kalman filter: Gaussian Anamorphosis and Two-Step Ensemble Filters: Acknowledgments

 \section{Acknowledgments}

 The author is grateful to J.~L.~Anderson for discussions on the two-step framework and the RHF, and to M.~El Gharamti for discussions of Gaussian anamorphosis methods.
-All code used in the numerical experiments is available at \url{https://github.com/iangrooms/Nonlinear-EnKF}.
+Two anonymous reviewers offered suggestions for clarification and improvement of the presentation.
+This work utilized resources from the University of Colorado Boulder Research Computing Group, which is supported by the National Science Foundation (awards ACI-1532235 and ACI-1532236), the University of Colorado Boulder, and Colorado State University.